digitalfuel/create-npos-app/README.md

     ```bash
     yarn create npos-app nuxt/<my-project>
     ```
+4. Run `marketplace-kit deploy <environment>` to deploy markekplace_builder to PlatformOS.
+Note: This can also be copied from the partner portal under the required instances command cheet sheet.

-10. Update enviroment variable CDN
+5. Update enviroment variable CDN

     Currently the only way to get the CDN's url is to use this liquid `{{ '' | asset_url }}`.
 To make this easier for your staging instance run `marketplace-kit sync staging` save marketplace_builder/views/pages/index.html.liquid.
 Next view your staging instance and copy the CDN URL.
 Then locate the .env file in the yourProject/nuxt/<my-project> update the stagingCDN variable to your instance CDN.
     For a production site you will currently have to manually produce find and replace the .env variable.